amboar/amboar.github.io/_posts/2023-06-26-managing-the-libpldm-abi-reference-dumps.md

 this promise can be upheld by CI.

-Finally, once a function is deleted there's no need to continue carrying its description in the referece dumps.
+Finally, once a function is deleted there's no need to continue carrying its description in the reference dumps.

 And with that, hopefully the lifecycle of the reference dumps is now clear!